sagemath/sagetex/README.txt

   0. Run `latex sagetexpackage.ins'

-Then, to get the documentation for this package:
+Then, to get the documentation for this package, which includes usage
+information:

   1. Run `latex sagetexpackage.dtx'
   2. Run `sage sagetexpackage.sage'